TL:DR: Elementor used to open the first accordion item by default, but no more. So, here's how to set elementor accordion closed by default:

 • 3 different methods to set elementor accordion closed by default (with & without code)

-• How you can supercharge your accordions & extend their functionality
+• How you can supercharge your accordions + handy tips for appropriate layouts

-• And lastly, 10+ ready-made accordion templates you can download (for free)
+• And lastly, 10+ ready-made premium accordion templates (download)

 So without a further ado, let’s dive in…

-3 Researched, Tried, and Tested Methods to Set Elementor Accordion Closed by Default
+3 Proven Ways to Set Elementor Accordion Closed by Default

 I know when using the Elementor's Accordion widget, the “first item” or rather say the “first slide” of the accordion is open by default & the context is readable.
 I know you don't like it.